paeneumbra/dotfiles/installation/arch_v2/qtile-checklist.md

     - [ ] Transparency is enabled in alacritty
 - [x] Microphone
 - [x] Camera
-- [ ] Neovim select text to clipboard
 - [ ] Intellij is not responding to qtile commands
 - [x] Slack and Skype
     - [x] Camera is working, microphone does not look like